smartdevicelink/sdl_hmi_integration_guidelines/docs/Navigation/SendLocation/index.md

 3. Ignore`<deliveryMode>`, `<timeStampParams>`,`<address>` parameters  in case HMI does not support them  (note: app will not know whether the whole information was processed by HMI).
 4. Respond with `WARNINGS` and “info: were not processed”” to SDL in case HMI partially supports `<deliveryMode>`, `<timeStampParams>`,`<address>`(SDL will transfer it to mobile app).
 5. Respond with `REJECTED` result code to SDL in case HMI is currently busy with a higher-priority event or other reasons defined for the mentioned resultCode by HMI.
-6. Send `OnResetTimeout` notification to SDL for reseting timeout in case HMI needs more time for processing user's selection.
+6. Send `OnResetTimeout` notification to SDL to reset the timeout in case HMI needs more time to process the user's selection.

 ### Request